samclarke/SCEditor/README.md

 # Options

 **toolbar** *string*
-Comma seperated list of commans.
-Groups should be split by a bar (|) charecter
+Comma separated list of commands.
+Groups should be split by a bar (|) character

 **locale** *string*
 The locale to use, e.g. en-GB, en-US, no, nl, ect.
 The language file must be included after the main JS but before the editor is initilised.